hcomet/cydWeeWX/README.md

 * Moonrise and Moonset.
 * Moon phase.

 All units shown are based on the units provided by the WeeWX data query.
 Similarly the time is shown assuming the WeeWX query provides local time.
-The WeeWX data query relies on the installation of [WeeWX-JSON extension](https://github.com/teeks99/weewx-json) modified to also generate a custom JSON report with a new report template, [cyd_weewx.json.tmpl](./WeeWX/cyd_weewx.json.tmpl).
+The WeeWX data query relies on the installation of the [weewx-json extension](https://github.com/teeks99/weewx-json) modified to also generate a custom JSON report with a new report template, [cyd_weewx.json.tmpl](./WeeWX/cyd_weewx.json.tmpl).

 WMO icon and icon colors will change based in whether it is currently night or day.
 The animated GIF above shows the day version while the night version is below.